-Making sure that the stovetop is clear of any utensils (you may get drips), spray on the degreaser or a homemade vinegar solution.
-Allow it to work for at least fifteen minutes.
+Make sure the stovetop is clear of any utensils (you may get drips), and spray on the degreaser or a homemade vinegar solution.
+Allow it to work for at least 15 minutes.

 Wipe Away Degreaser

 Use paper towels to wipe away the cleaner and the grime.
 If any particles are left, spritz a bit of degreaser on a nylon-bristled brush and scrub those areas.
 Finish by wiping away any remaining residue.

-Finally, dip a clean paper towel or cloth in plain warm water and rinse the interior to remove any remaining cleaner.
+Finally, dip a clean paper towel or cloth in warm water and rinse the interior to remove any remaining cleaner.

-Cleaning the exterior surface is completely dependent upon the type of material used for the hood.
+Cleaning the exterior surface depends on the type of material used for the hood.
 Most under-the-cabinet hoods or mounted microwaves with a vent are either stainless steel or painted metal.
 Use a degreasing cleaning product recommended for those finishes and a soft cloth to remove the grease.
 To prevent streaks on stainless steel, use a drop or two of olive oil on a microfiber cloth for a final polish.

-Large decorative hoods should be dusted weekly and cleaned monthly to maintain their beauty.
+Large decorative hoods should be dusted weekly and cleaned monthly to maintain beauty.
+Copper and brass metal hoods can be highly polished or allowed to develop an aged patina.
 Follow the builder or manufacturer's guidelines for different types of finishes.
-Copper and brass metal hoods can be highly polished or allowed to develop an aged patina.

 How to Clean Interior or Exterior of Hood With a Homemade Degreaser Solution